MicrosoftDocs/learn/learn-pr/azure/implement-message-workflows-with-service-bus/includes/5-exercise-write-code-that-uses-service-bus-queues.md

     dotnet run -p privatemessagereceiver
     ```

-1. Check the notifications in Cloud Shell and in the Azure portal, navigate to your Service Bus Namespace and check your Messages chart:
+1. Check the notifications in Cloud Shell.
+In the Azure portal, go to your Service Bus namespace and check your **Messages** chart:

     ```command
     Received: $10,000 order for bicycle parts from retailer Adventure Works.
     Received: $10,000 order for bicycle parts from retailer Adventure Works.
     ```

 1. When you see that the messages have been received in the Cloud Shell, press <kbd>Enter</kbd> to stop the app.
-Then, run the following code to confirm that all of the messages have been removed from the queue, remembering to replace \<namespace-name\> with your Service Bus Namespace.
+Then, run the following code to confirm that all the messages have been removed from the queue, remembering to replace \<namespace-name\> with your Service Bus namespace.

     ```azurecli
     az servicebus queue show \